Disappearance of Lilly and Jack Sullivan: June 2025

 On June 11, the Royal Canadian Mounted Police agency provided an update on the case stating that their "intensive approach" to the investigation is continuing.
-The police agency elaborated that the investigation may take "longer than" they had hoped, and that they are considering all possible scenarios and are partnering with agencies across the country.
+The police agency elaborated that the investigation might take "longer than" they had hoped, and that they are considering all possible scenarios and are partnering with agencies across the country.
 The agency said more than 11 Nova Scotia RCMP units are working on the case, including the Major Crime Unit and the Criminal Analysis Service.

 The agency disclosed key details of the ongoing investigation, including that "hundreds of hours" of video of the areas surrounding the location of the disappearance had been collected, that they had formally interviewed 54 people in connection with the investigation which included the administration of polygraph testing, and that many of the 488 tips they have received have been assessed.
 The agency confirmed they had been granted numerous legal authorizations to seize and examine materials and devices that may prove useful to the investigation.
 Corporal Sandy Matharu, identified as the lead investigator on the case, stated that the RCMP is "accessing, evaluating and analyzing a significant volume of information from a variety of sources", and that they have a "very coordinated and deliberate approach" which they say will ensure that "all information is meticulously scrutinized, prioritized and actioned to ensure nothing is missed".